aws/aws-cdk/packages/@aws-cdk/pipelines/README.md

 ### Security Check

 CDK Pipelines offers a security check option for the applications you deploy.
-The security check includes a Lambda and CodeBuild Project.
-The CodeBuild Project runs a security diff on the application and exports a link to the console of the project.
-The Lambda acts as an auto approving mechanism that can only be triggered when the CodeBuild Project registers no security changes.

-**CDK will create one Lambda/CodeBuild Project per pipeline for all CdkStages scoped to the pipeline.**
+A security check allows you to catch broadening permissions before they are deployed in the real world.

 Adding a security check to an application creates two actions that precede the prepare and deploy actions of an application.
-The first action runs the aforementioned CodeBuild Project that runs a security diff on the stage.
+The first action runs a CodeBuild Project that runs a security diff on the stage.
 The second action is a Manual Approval Action that can be approved via the above Lambda function.

 ```txt
 Pipeline